ourcodeworld/php-pngquant/README.md

 # What is PHP PNGQuant

 PHP-PNGQuant is a non-official wrapper for the great [PNGQuant](https://github.com/pornel/pngquant), the command-line utility and a library for lossy compression of PNG images.
+It uses `shell_exec` under the hood.

 # Requirements